cs3110/textbook/interp/inference.md

 program is executed.
 The type-checker is a compile-time procedure that either accepts or rejects a program.
-By contrast, JavaScript and Ruby are dynamically-typed languages; the type of a binding is not determined ahead of time and computations like binding 42 to `x` and then treating `x` as a string result in run-time errors.
+By contrast, JavaScript and Ruby are dynamically-typed languages; the type of a binding is not determined ahead of time.
+Computations like binding 42 to `x` and then treating `x` as a string therefore either result in run-time errors, or run-time conversion between types.

 Unlike Java, OCaml is *implicitly typed*, meaning programmers rarely need to write down the types of bindings.
 This is often convenient, especially with